Pakistani Taliban: Afghanistan

-Senior Afghan analyst Borhan Osman claims that the Pakistan military offensive against the Tehrik-i-Taliban in Federally Administered Tribal Areas forced many members of the TTP to flee Pakistan and seek shelter in Afghanistan.
-Tehrik-i-Talibans were welcomed in Afghanistan and were treated as 'guests' by the Afghan Government and by the local people.
-Apart from Tehrik-i-Talibans, many other militants groups like Lashkar-e-Islam and other factions of Tehrik-i-Talibans were allowed to live in Afghanistan.
+Senior Afghan analyst Borhan Osman claims that the Pakistan military offensive against the Tehreek-i-Taliban in Federally Administered Tribal Areas forced many members of the TTP to flee Pakistan and seek shelter in Afghanistan.
+Tehreek-i-Talibans were welcomed in Afghanistan and were treated as 'guests' by the Afghan Government and by the local people.
+Apart from Tehreek-i-Talibans, many other militants groups like Lashkar-e-Islam and other factions of Tehreek-i-Talibans were allowed to live in Afghanistan.
 Tribal elders and locals from Achin, Nazin and Kot testify that the militants were allowed free movement in the province and treatment in Government run hospitals.
 When moving outside their hub, they would go unarmed.
 National Directorate of Security (NDS) wanted them to fight against the Pakistani government and the Afghan Talibans.
 Initially, only few of them fought against Pakistan and Afghan Talibans.
 However, that changed after TTP members in Afghanistan changed their allegiance to ISIS-K. Once they pledged allegiance to ISIS-K, they claimed that they were there to fight Afghan Taliban and Pakistan.
 Because of their Anti-Afghan Taliban and Anti-Pakistan attitude, many locals believed that ISIS-K were a pro-government forces.

 Pakistan claims that Afghan intelligence agencies are also involved in the support of TTP.
 Notably in 2014, a major TTP leader, Latif Mehsud, was caught by U.S. troops in Afghanistan while he was in a convoy escorted by Afghan Intelligence.
 American forces captured the TTP leader and handed him over to Pakistani authorities.
 This angered the Afghan President Hamid Karzai, since Mehsud had been recruited for peace talks according to Afghan authorities.

 In 2016, Latif Mehsud gave a public video confession during which he claimed that Indian and Afghan intelligence agencies were responsible for supporting the TTP and other militant groups against Pakistan.

-Post Fall of Kabul in 2021, Pakistan has continued to accuse Afghanistan of supporting terrorism.
-Accusations have been made against the Taliban government for providing ground for destabilizing Pakistan.
-In 2025, Ahmed Sharif Chaudhry, DG ISPR, urged Afghanistan not to allow its territory to be used as a base for activities that destabilize Pakistan, emphasizing concerns over cross-border militancy.
-Hafiz Zia Ahmad Takal, spokesperson for Afghanistan's Foreign Ministry, denied the presence of armed groups in the country and asserted that the Islamic Emirate would not permit Afghan soil to be used to threaten neighboring countries, the region, or the wider world.
+Since the Fall of Kabul in 2021, Pakistan has continued to accuse Afghanistan of supporting terrorism.
+Accusations have been made against the Taliban government for providing ground for destabilising Pakistan.
+In 2025, Ahmed Sharif Chaudhry, DG ISPR, urged Afghanistan not to allow its territory to be used as a base for activities that destabilise Pakistan, emphasising concerns over cross-border militancy.
+Hafiz Zia Ahmad Takal, spokesperson for Afghanistan's Foreign Ministry, denied the presence of armed groups in the country and asserted that the Islamic Emirate would not permit Afghan soil to be used to threaten neighbouring countries, the region, or the wider world.